This blog may contain affiliate links. Read our disclosure policy for more info.

-- Come here for: Video games and a beer with friends (and cuddles with Porter, the Bernese mountain dog!)
+- Come here for: Video games and a beer with friends!

-Copper Brewing is a classic pub with a modern twist – its timber table-tops and copper accents come with a video game area!
-Try a wide range of craft beers from The Porter brewed with a heavy dose of crystal malts (6%abv) to the Strawberries and Cream Wheat Ale (5%abv).
+Copper Brewing is a classic pub with a modern twist – its timber table tops and copper accents come with a video game area!
+Try a wide range of craft beers from the Copper Lager (5.2% abv) their flagship lager, to the Blackcurrant Sour (5.4% abv) and the approachable House IPA (6.4%).

 Don’t be alarmed if you see a pup wandering around either!
-This pub was named after the family dog Copper, who sadly passed away prior to the brewery opening.
+This pub was named after the family dog Copper, who sadly passed away before the brewery opening.
 However, since then Porter, another Bernese, has become the resident brewery dog!

 Since this brewery is located outside of downtown, you’ll find parking easily.
 It is a popular local hangout.